coreos/rpm-ostree/docs/manual/treefile.md

  * `selinux`: boolean, optional: Defaults to `true`.
 If `false`, then no SELinux labeling will be performed on the server side.

- * `boot-location` (or `boot_location`): string, optional: If specified, this value must be "new".
-Historically rpm-ostree supported multiple kernel locations;
+ * `boot-location` (or `boot_location`): string, optional:
+    There are 2 possible values:
-    this is no longer the case.
+    * "new": A misnomer, this value is no longer "new".
+Kernel data goes in `/usr/lib/ostree-boot` in addition to `/usr/lib/modules`.
+      This is the default; use it if you have a need to care about upgrading from very old versions of libostree.
+    * "modules": Kernel data goes just in `/usr/lib/modules`.
+Use this for new systems, and systems that don't need to be upgraded from very old libostree versions.

  * `etc-group-members`: Array of strings, optional: Unix groups in this list will be stored in `/etc/group` instead of `/usr/lib/group`.
 Use